Kushal20092003/-Financial-risk-assessment-for-loan-application-using-logistic-regression-and-factor-analysis/README.md

   - Action: Deploy a predictive model to flag high-probability approvals and reduce processing time.

-f) Risk Management - High DTI and excessive credit utilization are key risk factors.
+e) Risk Management - High DTI and excessive credit utilization are key risk factors.

   - Action: Offer credit counseling and risk-based pricing for high-risk customers.
 Monitor customers with significant monthly debts to identify those suitable for cross-selling other financial products.

-g) Policy Refinement - Reassess the role of non-significant variables (e.g., bankruptcies, tax liens) in risk scoring.
+f) Policy Refinement - Reassess the role of non-significant variables (e.g., bankruptcies, tax liens) in risk scoring.

   - Action: Explore alternative datasets or variable transformations to improve predictive power.